Author: Arleigh Trainor, MD USD Sanford School of Medicine

 Glucose should be an initial test performed in any patient with altered mental status.

-Hypernatremia may be present if the patient has reduced po intake and is dehydrated, but the patient may be hyponatremic if he or she has been using diuretics or drinking free water.
+Hypernatremia may be present if the patient has reduced oral intake and is dehydrated, but the patient may be hyponatremic if he or she has been using diuretics or drinking excess water with depletion of electrolytes.

-Hypokalemia is common in early heatstroke, but hyperkalemia predominates in the setting of muscle damage.
+Hypokalemia is common in early heatstroke, but hyperkalemia predominates in the setting of rhabdomyolysis as potassium is released from lysing muscle tissue.

 Hepatic Function tests are frequently elevated as a sign of hepatic failure associated with heatstroke.
-AST and ALT can rise >10,000 and peak at 48 hours-2weeks.
+AST and ALT can rise >10,000 and peak at 48 hours to 2weeks.

-Muscle Function tests indicate muscle damage and necrosis and CK may rise to 100,000 or more in patients with EHS.
+Muscle Function tests indicate muscle damage and necrosis and creatine kinase (CK) may rise to 100,000 units/L or more in patients with EHS.

 CBC frequently demonstrates an elevation in WBC and thrombocytopenia may be present.

-Renal function is critically important to evaluate since patients with muscle necrosis release myoglobin which is nephrotoxic.
+Renal function is critically important to evaluate since patients with rhabdomyolysis and necrosis will release myoglobin which is nephrotoxic.
 Without appropriate treatment, permanent renal damage may result.

-Urinalysis should be obtained to evaluate for hematuria.
-Urine dipsticks do not differentiate hemoglobin, blood and myoglobin.
+Urinalysis can be used to evaluate hematuria.
+Urine dipsticks do not differentiate hemoglobin, blood and myoglobin and may be falsely positive.
 A microscopic urinalysis should be obtained to evaluate for the presence of RBC’s and urine myoglobin should be considered.
-Hematuria on the dip stick in the absence of RBC’s on microscopic exam suggests rhabdomyolysis.
+Hematuria on the dip-stick in the absence of RBC’s on microscopic exam suggests rhabdomyolysis.

 Chest X-ray may demonstrate pulmonary infarction, edema or atelectasis.